What are the most common workplace, toxic agents?

 There are over 650,000 toxic agents people can be exposed to on their job.
 According to the Occupational Safety and Health Administration, approximately 32 million people are exposed to toxic agents in the workplace every year throughout the country.
 While some toxic agents were banned or regulated, others are still present in various work environments, particularly in industrial settings.
-The majority of toxic agents are used for the manufacturing of various products or are released in the air by certain industrial processes.
+The majority of toxic agents are used for the manufacturing of various products or are released into our air, land, and water by certain industrial processes.
 This is how exposure occurs.
 These are the most common toxic agents which can be encountered on the job:

 - diesel exhaust

 - silica dust

 Signs of toxic overload in your body to look out for, according to doctors

 In the case of toxic substances that are ingested or are absorbed through the skin, environmental monitoring will underestimate the quantity of chemicals you may have absorbed.
 Therefore, the levels of such chemicals in the body can be measured by testing the blood, urine, and exhaled air.
 This type of testing is called biological monitoring and the results of these tests provide an estimation of the dose of the toxin absorbed by your body.
 Apart from this, there are some practical clues to check your exposure: